Research

 My larger research agenda builds upon my time living, learning, and practicing within the St. Louis legal community in the wake of Michael Brown’s death.

 One of my papers, “Youth at the Center: A Timeline Approach to the Challenges Facing Black Children,” published in the Saint Louis University Law Journal, advances a novel typology entitled a “timeline approach to incarceration” which indicates the notable and unequal increases in the likelihood that Black Americans will come into contact with the criminal legal system virtually at all points throughout their lives.
-The timeline approach demonstrates that micro-choices at a macro-level discredit any assertion of a post-racial America and call into question foundational tenets of American jurisprudence.
+The timeline approach demonstrates that micro-choices at a macro-level discredit any assertion of a post-racial America and call into question foundational tenets of American justice.

 I also engage in applied policy scholarship.